-Why do you need a rope bag, you might ask, why does it matter if your rope gets dirty?
+Why do you need a rope bag, you might ask; why does it matter if your rope gets dirty?
 Well, whether you are going to Smith, the Cookie or the Red River Gorge, keeping your rope clean is more important than you might realize.
-When dirt and grit gets into your rope it dramatically shortens the life span by abrading the fibers in the core.
+When dirt and grit get into your rope, it dramatically shortens the lifespan by abrading the fibers in the core.
 This can give your rope soft spots or encourage the sheath to separate from the core sooner than might normally occur.
 Also, if your rope is dirty, not only does it negatively affect your rope but your other gear as well — all the bits of dirt act like sandpaper.
 Ask any climber who frequents Indian Creek or Smith Rocks to show you the grooves in their belay device.
 The draws that hang on Chain Reaction can be terrifyingly worn through.
 Not all climbing areas are the same — areas with drier dust tend to be worse than moister areas with more compact dirt — but a rope bag will extend the life of your rope no matter where you climb.

 Protecting the rope